RespiraWorks/Ventilator/manufacturing/display_panel/README.md

 * Install check valve `[A2]` on the outside of the panel.

 * Use PTFE tape on al NPT joints.

+* For instructions on how to assemble the PCB stack, refer to the [rev1 export subfolder of the PCB folder](../../pcb/rev1_export).

 |  Front    |  Back   |
 :------------------:|:-----------------:|